jhpyle/docassemble/_docs/fields.md

 used to analyze the values set by a checkboxes field.
 For example:

 {% include side-by-side.html demo="fields-checkboxes-dadict" %}

+If you want to require the user to select a minimum or maximum number of checkboxes, you can use the [`minlength`] and/or [`maxlength`] field modifiers.

 You can generate checkbox choices with code: